Choosing Soil for Bonsai Trees

 SOIL FLORA & FAUNA

 Soil not only supports our plants but it provides a home for countless tiny life forms including a bewildering array of fungi, bacteria and insect life.
 A single gram of garden soil can contain a million fungi such as yeasts and moulds.
-Whilst some of these are detrimental to our trees many are crucial to their wellbeing.
+Whilst some of these are detrimental to our trees a vast number are crucial to their wellbeing.

 In a balanced soil, plants grow in an active and vibrant environment.
 The mineral content of the soil and its physical structure are important for their well-being, but it is the life in the earth that powers its cycles and provides its fertility.
 Without the activities of soil organisms, organic material would accumulate and litter the soil surface, and there would be no food for plants.
 The soil biota includes: